tushar-saini/hugo-academic/content/authors/admin/_index.md

 title: Tushar Saini
 email: tushar.saini1285@gmail.com
 ---
-I am currently working as an Application Engineer at Oracle India.
-My research interests include machine learning, mobile computing, and programmable matter.
-I am also interested in IoT, Environmental Sciences.
+I am currently working as an Application Engineer at Health Science Global Business Unit (HSGBU) of Oracle.
+My work at Oracle revolves around NLP problems, where we are trying to simplify the AE reporting in Argus Safety.

+Apart from work, I am also interested in IoT devices and Environmental Sciences.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.